-Credit earned by passing a Notre Dame Math or ACMS credit exam counts just like AP / IB exam course credit.
-It can count towards college/major requirements, but it does not count towards the quantitative reasoning University Core Curriculum requirement.
+Credit earned by passing a Notre Dame math or ACMS credit exam counts just like AP or IB exam credit.
+It can count towards college or major requirements, but it does not count towards the Quantitative Reasoning requirement of the Core Curriculum.

 If I pass the Math Credit Exam, what course credit will I earn?

 The following “1009x” course numbers will appear on your academic transcript if you earn a qualifying score on the corresponding exam.